 - Freedom of Association and Assembly

-- Presentation of alternative reports on the situation of human rights (in States whose reports will be examined during the said Session)
+- Presentation of alternative reports on the situation of human rights in Angola, Botswana, Eritrea, Nigeria and Togo (State Party reports to be examined during the said Session)

-- Networking, advocacy and lobbying opportunity at different levels
+- Networking, advocacy and lobbying opportunity by participants at different levels

 - Report of the NGOs Forum and African Human Rights Bookfair